Have you ever wondered guinea pigs can eat oranges?

 Their harmful impacts eliminate the positive impacts that simple orange slices in a small quantity can have.

-Orange juice can therefore have a huge amount of acid and sugar in it.
+Orange juice is acidic and has a huge amount of sugar in it.

-This states the fact that never serve orange juice to your guinea pigs as it is harmful more than it could provide benefits.
+Therefore, never serve orange juice to your guinea pigs as it is very harmful to them.

 There is a process that is ideal for serving oranges to your guinea pigs.